Definite matrix: Notation

-The notion comes from functional analysis where positive semidefinite matrices define positive operators.
-If two matrices $A$ and $B$ satisfy $B - A \succeq 0,$ we can define a non-strict partial order $B \succeq A$ that is reflexive, antisymmetric, and transitive; It is not a total order, however, as $B - A,$ in general, may be indefinite.
+The notation comes from functional analysis where positive semidefinite matrices define positive operators.
+If two matrices $A$ and $B$ satisfy $B - A \succeq 0,$ we can define a non-strict partial order $B \succeq A$ that is reflexive, antisymmetric, and transitive; it is not a total order, however, as $B - A,$ in general, may be indefinite.
+Also note that $\succeq$ and $\succ$ do not satisfy the usual correspondence of non-strict and strict partial order relations, because $B \succeq A \land B \neq A$ does not imply $B \succ A$.

 A common alternative notation is $M \geq 0,$ $M > 0,$ $M \leq 0,$ and $M < 0$ for positive semi-definite and positive-definite, negative semi-definite and negative-definite matrices, respectively.
 This may be confusing, as sometimes nonnegative matrices (respectively, nonpositive matrices) are also denoted in this way.

 Ramifications

 It follows from the above definitions that a Hermitian matrix is positive-definite if and only if it is the matrix of a positive-definite quadratic form or Hermitian form.
 In other words, a Hermitian matrix is positive-definite if and only if it defines an inner product.

 Positive-definite and positive-semidefinite matrices can be characterized in many ways, which may explain the importance of the concept in various parts of mathematics.
 A Hermitian matrix M is positive-definite if and only if it satisfies any of the following equivalent conditions.